 Once contractual issues relating to the use of cutlery have been resolved, the Camp Davey Restaurant is expected to move into full swing.
 Swing not pictured.
 Photo by Vince Gx on Unsplash.

 After a long day of doing not very much at all, it’s always good to kick back, relax and enjoy a home-cooked meal.
-Failing that, it’s one of life’s great pleasures to feats one’s eyes on a laminated picture of a buffet table groaning under the weight of a seemingly impossible variety of foodstuffs.
+Failing that, it’s one of life’s great pleasures to feast one’s eyes on a laminated picture of a buffet table groaning under the weight of a seemingly impossible variety of foodstuffs.
 And that’s the Camp Davey Restaurant in a nutshell.

 While the Camp Davey Restaurant is currently involved in a contractual dispute with Scaramouche’s Bar and Grill™, it is hoped that cold sandwiches will soon be available at the restaurant between 4.00 and 4.30pm each day.
 Guests are also free to consume their own Cheezels, Twisties and other cheese-based snacks on the restaurant premises.